smelly-cheese11/Subnautica-Loading-Screen/README.md

 # Subnautica-Loading-Screen
-It is a simple blurry loading screen with the Aroura from Subnautica.
+It is a simple blurry loading screen with the Aurora from Subnautica.